Schumer readies vote on scaled-back computer chips bill

 The Biden administration has ramped up its advocacy for the semi-conductor bill in recent days, calling it essential that lawmakers take action before the August recess.

-“Bottom line is there are very real, very devastating consequences if Congress doesn’t do its job in the month of July,” Raimondo said.

-Those consequences mean not only lost job opportunities for the U.S., but an overdependency on other nations for semiconductors that are crucial for products ranging from cars and cellphones to modern weapons systems.
-Under the bill, funding from the federal government would be used to subsidize some of the cost of building or renovating semiconductor plants in the United States.
+“We want a robust bill.
+This is core to national security.
+Having said that, all options are on the table, because we're out of time," Raimondo said.
+“This is about: What can we get the votes for?
+We cannot wait, and if that's what the members in the both the House and Senate feel is possible, well, let's get it done."

-Raimondo says computer chipmakers are already being offered lucrative incentives from other countries such as South Korea, Japan, France, Germany and Singapore to locate plants there.
+Raimondo said chipmakers are making decisions now about how to meet future demand.
+They are being offered lucrative incentives from other countries such as South Korea, Japan, France, Germany and Singapore to locate plants there.
 She cited Monday’s announcement by STMicroelectronics and GlobalFoundries to build a semiconductor factory in France as an example of other countries moving faster than the U.S. on the issue.

+“If we don't pass this, we're going to wake up, other countries will have these investments, and we will say, ‘why didn't we do this?'"
+Raimondo said.

+Deputy Secretary of Defense Kathleen Hicks said she talked to lawmakers Thursday about the importance of a secure supply chain for national security.
+She noted that the Javelin missile systems the U.S. has provided to Ukraine relies on more than 200 semiconductor chips.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.